This post may contain affiliate links.

 • Buttermilk.
 Helps create a tender crumb.

 • Lemon Zest + Lemon Extract.
-How you make lemon flavor cake!
 Lemon extract has a concentrated flavor, which helps the lemon shine.

 • Butter.
 How does lemon cake taste like pure melt-in-your-mouth goodness?
 Butter is the answer!
-It adds rich flavor and ensures a moist lemon cake recipe.
+It adds rich flavor and ensures that your cake is moist.

 For the Lemon Cream Cheese Frosting